-- The main causes of painful periods are hormonal changes which occur during menstruation certainly play a major part in the onset of dysmenorrhoea.
+- The main causes of painful periods are hormonal changes which occur during menstruation certainly play a major part in the onset of dysmenorrhea.

-- It is thought that dysmenorrhoea is linked to a level of prostaglandines that is abnormally high.
+- It is thought that dysmenorrhea is linked to a level of prostaglandines that is abnormally high.
 These prostaglandines are substances that are similar to hormones and stimulate muscles spams in the condition.